SwatDoge/SOTTKRDOMTS/README.md

 # Env & contributing
 1. Pull this project
-2. Create a new branch based on `main`
+2. Create a new branch based on `master`
 3. Update project:
 ```
 yarn